 Amoxicillin is one of the most prescribed antibiotics in the UK.
-On the contrary, metronidazole is significantly less prescribed by GPs, mainly because of preferred use in dental infections.
-Prescriptions which are fulfilled in the pharmacy for a combination treatment with amoxicillin and metronidazole are almost always issued by a dentist rather than GP.
-The obvious question to ask is: can you take amoxicillin and metronidazole together?
-The answer to that question straightforward.
-However, I will provide reasoning behind the concomitant treatment and contrast both antibiotics.
+On the contrary, Metronidazole is significantly less prescribed by GPs, mainly because of its preferred use in dental infections.
+Prescriptions that are fulfilled in the pharmacy for a combination treatment with Amoxicillin and Metronidazole are almost always issued by a dentist rather than GP.
+The obvious question to ask is: can you take Amoxicillin and Metronidazole together?
+The answer to that question is straightforward.
+However, I will provide reasoning behind the concomitant meds treatment and contrast both antibiotics.

-Both amoxicillin and metronidazole are classified as prescription-only antibiotics.
-Both antibiotics are classified as broad-spectrum antibiotics, meaning that they can be used to treat various infections.
+Both Amoxicillin and Metronidazole are classified as prescription-only antibiotics.
+Both antibiotics are classified as broad-spectrum antibiotics, meaning that they can treat various infections.

-The main difference between amoxicillin and metronidazole comes from recommended use.
-Metronidazole is the preferred antibiotics to prevent and treat infections caused by anaerobic bacteria.
+The main difference between Amoxicillin and Metronidazole comes from recommended use.
+Metronidazole is the preferred antibiotic to prevent and treat infections caused by anaerobic bacteria.

 - Swelling and